 Yes, at this stage both the chess set and the ping pong table will be available for use daily in their current location.

-HOW DO I HAVE MY SAY ON OUR TEMPORARY OR FUTURE LIBRARY?
+HOW DO I HAVE MY SAY ON OUR FUTURE LIBRARY?

 NAPIER CITY COUNCIL CIVIC AND LIRARY BUILDINGS - ADDITIONAL INFORMATION